- NY Credits : 4.0

 Included with subscription(s):

 Upon successful completion of this course, the user should be able to:

-describe the auditor's responsibilities for performing risk assessment procedures;
+describe the auditor's responsibilities for performing risk assessment procedures, and

-name the actions that should be taken when risks of material misstatement are encountered.
+describe the elements of actions that should be taken when risks of material misstatement are encountered.